SOLAR 101: BUYING SOLAR POWER – 2024 EDITION

 But what if your system generates a kWh when your home does not need it?
 It’s sent to the grid, and your retailer pays you a feed-in tariff.

 Now, imagine being somewhere like Perth.
-In Perth, you can only get an averaged 3 cent feed-in tariff and pay 31c for grid electricity.
+In Perth, you can only get a feed-in tariff that averages around 3c and pay 32c for grid electricity.
 In Perth, self-consumed solar energy is worth more than 10 times as much as exported solar electricity!

 Pro-tip: Your circumstances will vary – make sure you calculate your own estimates if the payback is important to you.